 The Bible pictures the sons of God, probably the Adams of all the unfallen worlds, meeting with God in some distant corner of the universe (Job 1:6-12)"

-*a deeper, more nuanced view is in this article: Our Creator God
+*a complimentary and more nuanced view is in this article: Our Creator God